-Ask a load of coffee fans and the resounding response will probably be that coffee made from fresh ground beans tastes best.
+Ask a load of coffee drinkers and the resounding response will probably be that coffee made from fresh ground beans tastes best.

-Ask random people from around the world and you will probably find a lot of people saying they quite like instant.
-Some even prefer instant coffee.
+Ask random people from around the world and you will probably find a lot of people saying they quite like an instant cup of joe.
+Some even prefer a cup of instant coffee.

 I suppose it depends on what people are looking for in their coffee.
 If instant coffee is what a person has always drunk, then asking them to wait on a pot of drip coffee brewing would seem silly and unnecessary.

-If someone wants their coffee as quick as damn possible, then instant is probably what they prefer.
+If someone likes brewing coffee as quickly as damn possible, then instant is probably what they prefer.

-If you are looking for the tastiest mug of mud then fresh ground coffee beans are your route to bliss.
+If you are looking for the tastiest mug of mud then fresh ground coffee beans (real coffee) are your route to bliss.